Where is the Vatican and how to get there – Vatican public transport

 On leaving St Peter’s square you will find an official taxi stand – official taxis have the markings on their doors.
 They should all be operating a meter – make sure it is turned on before you depart, or you risk being overcharged for the pleasure of a 10 minute ride.

-A taxi to the colosseum for example from the Vatican should cost about €15.
+A taxi to the Colosseum for example from the Vatican should cost (see official fares) about €15.

 We hope we have covered the majority of transport options in Rome here, so now it’s up to you to decide the best way to get to the Vatican.